Students win grants to assist Stillwater nonprofits

 A committee chosen by the Oklahoma State Regents for Higher Education reviewed student applicants from 32 state and private higher learning institutions that are a part of the Oklahoma Campus Compact, an organization promoting civic engagement among college students.

-The foundation originally planned to award one grant, but due to the quality of the applications and increased funding, opted to fund two.
+The foundation originally planned to award one grant, but due to the quality of the applications and increased funding, it opted to fund two.

 The students will be formally recognized and receive their checks at the State’s Regents meeting on Feb.
 8.

-Hawkins, an economics senior, plans to use the money develop presenter guides, handouts, participant workbooks, resource/reference binders and other financial education tools.
+Hawkins, an economics senior, plans to use the money to develop presenter guides, handouts, participant workbooks, resource/reference binders and other financial education tools.
 He envisions students giving financial literacy presentations to clients at the Mission of Hope homeless shelter in Stillwater and to high school and middle school students.

-“Students In Free Enterprise and Oklahoma Money Matters are organizations that focus on financial literacy and teaching anyone and everyone willing to listen the importance of money management skills,” Hawkins said.
+“Students In Free Enterprise and Oklahoma Money Matters are organizations that focus on financial literacy and teaching anyone and everyone willing to listen to the importance of money management skills,” Hawkins said.
 “One of the projects includes working with the Mission of Hope homeless shelter teaching the homeless financial literacy skills, a group we chose because often these individuals are overlooked in today’s society.
 With a little community support, these individuals could be back on their feet in no time.”

 Pina said the grant she was awarded will benefit the senior population and the OSU community by educating them about portion control and healthy eating.
 The funds she receives will be used to purchase kitchen equipment, cookbooks and handouts, printing supplies, intern costs and to bring in speakers.